qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ### 11. Keep improving ###

 Be on the lookout for new and better general-purpose techniques, and then actually use those techniques.
 For example, I am slightly irritated whenever I see professional developers using strings when they should be using `Symbols`.
 Why?
 Do you use strings in C# because it doesn't have Symbols?
-But you've seen Symbols in Ruby and ES6 - take the lesson you learned in the other language and apply it to C#.
+But you've seen Symbols in Ruby and JavaScript (ES6) - take the lesson you learned in the other language and apply it to C# (Loyc.Interfaces on NuGet for C# includes a `Symbol` type.)

 Other things I think are broadly useful include